kristinemlarson/gnssrefl/docs/pages/contributions_questions.md

 If the string is long - please post the error string in a thread response to your question.

 * the operating system of your computer.

+**We are not able to answer any questions about Jupyter Notebooks.
+These were developed by Earthscope and unfortunately they no longer help maintain them.**

 [Old news section from before we moved to readthedocs](https://gnssrefl.readthedocs.io/en/latest/pages/old_news.html)